petebachant/CFT-wake-modeling-paper/reviews/reviewer3-response.md

 >3.
 In Performance Prediction session, the author gives a figure(Fig.6 ) to show the comparison of 3d , 2d and experimental data.
 But fig.6 only gives the results for one case for different methods.
 The 2d method seems over-predict the Cp and Cd. more results of different cases should be given to verify this idea.

+For this study we were mainly looking to model the near-wake at peak performance (determined experimentally), rather than the entire performance envelope.
+The performance predictions are therefore an indication of the loading on the turbine and the level to which it imparts force onto the flow.
+Notes have been added to the manuscript to clarify this point.

 >4.
 Shaft and Arm/Strut effects are important to the turbine, and have been discussed by previous publications by using RANS such as
 >